ServiceTitan Reviews: Pros, Cons, and Criticisms (2026)

 ServiceTitan Pricing: What to Expect

-ServiceTitan doesn’t publish pricing on its website, and you’ll need to contact sales for a custom quote.
-Most contractors report monthly costs ranging from $250 to $500 per technician, with the final amount depending on which features and add-ons are selected.
+ServiceTitan doesn't publish pricing, so you'll need to sit through a sales call to get a quote.
+Most contractors report paying $250 to $500 per technician per month, depending on which features and add-ons you select.

 Contract requirements